annakurtin/Lab5/README.md

 consideration of all the variables in the top model, their collinearity, confounding, and interactions.

 Now what about landcover (with rock Ice as the intercept)??
+We’ll use the dummy coded variables to pick it apart

 ``` r
 full.model.landcov = glm(used~ closedConif +modConif+openConif+decid+regen+mixed+herb+shrub+water+burn+alpine, data =wolfkde2, family= binomial(logit))